JamesonRGrieve/shma-svc-mariadb/docs/README.md

 - `RESTIC_PASSWORD` / `AWS_ACCESS_KEY_ID` / `AWS_SECRET_ACCESS_KEY` -> credentials for the automated Restic backup jobs

 All secrets must be provided through inventory, Vault, or an external secret manager.
 The role asserts that the placeholder defaults are never used at runtime.
+Root and application credentials must be at least 16 characters long and include mixed case, digits, and special characters.

 ### Security & Networking
 - Host publishing of TCP/3306 remains disabled by default (`mariadb_publish_port: false`).
 If a host